simonaertssen/fibonacho/README.md

     "start": 1
     }

 There is a count of 10 numbers, with a limit of 100 per page.
-Th next and previous pages are given by urls in the case that we are querying more than 100 numbers.
+The next and previous pages are given by urls in the case that we are querying more than 100 numbers.

+## Testing:
+Test the application (assuming the venv is activated) with:

+    pytest